 Formally, consider a training batch $\mathcal{B} = \{ \mathbf{X}_i \}_{i=1}^N$, where each $\mathbf{X}_i = [\mathbf{x}_{i,1}, \mathbf{x}_{i,2}, \dots, \mathbf{x}_{i,T}]$ is a token sequence of length $T$.
 A quality scoring function $q: \mathcal{T} \to \mathbb{R}$ assigns each token $\mathbf{x}_{i,j} \in \mathcal{T}$ a score reflecting its informativeness or relevance.
 Using a threshold $\tau$, tokens with scores below $\tau$ are filtered out via a mask $\mathbf{m}_i$: $m_{i,j} = $.
 The filtered batch $\tilde{\mathcal{B}}$ consists of sequences:

-Training on these curated, high-quality tokens enables the model to concentrate on the most relevant information, reducing noise and redundancy, which enhances generalization and learning efficiency.
+Training on these curated, high-quality tokens enables the model to focus on the most relevant information, reducing noise and redundancy, thereby improving generalization and learning efficiency.

-\textbf{(II) Increasing Training Efficiency} Token compression directly reduces the token length processed during training, addressing critical challenges associated with scaling large models~\citep{Bolya2023:ToMe,Choudhury2024:RLT,Shang2024:LLaVA-PruMerge,xing2024pyramiddrop}.
+\textbf{(II) Increasing Training Efficiency} Data-centric compression methods directly reduce the sequence length processed during training, addressing critical challenges associated with scaling large models~\cite{Bolya2023:ToMe,Choudhury2024:RLT,Shang2024:LLaVA-PruMerge,xing2024pyramiddrop}.
 For Transformer architectures with sequence length reduced from $n$ to $m$ ($m < n$), the computational and memory benefits can be quantified as:

 where $d$ is the embedding dimension, $\Omega(\cdot)$ represents the computational measure, and $\mathcal{M}(\cdot)$ denotes the memory measure.
-This quadratic reduction in computation and linear reduction in memory enable faster training iterations and larger batch sizes on fixed hardware resources.
+This quadratic reduction in computation and linear reduction in memory enables faster training iterations and larger batch sizes on fixed hardware resources.